 How to open the Paragraph menu in Microsoft Word:

 Click on the 'Home' tab and in the Paragraph menu select the line spacing button (arrowed on diagram).
 Then click on 'Line Spacing Options'.

-With any of the above you will then see a window similar to that shown below:
+You will then see a window similar to that shown below: